');

 About New Paris, IN

-New Paris is a small community in Indiana with a population of 1,630 residents.
-The median household income is $71,750 per year, which is above the national average.
-The median age in New Paris is 35.3 years.
+New Paris is a small town located in Indiana with a population of 1,630 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,750 per year, which is 5% below the national median of $75,149.
+The median age of 35.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in New Paris, IN